terriann/Simply-Pinterest-WordPress-Plugin/README.md

 This plugin strives to achieve that goal with the following guidelines

-- CSS will never use !important; it should be easy for a user to overwrite the plugin's styles if necessary but the plugin should overwire some of the theme styles to prevent mis-placement of the button
+- CSS will only use !important; when set in the configuration.
+By default it should be easy for a user to overwrite the plugin's styles but to make sure it's easy for users to retain their images' center alignment we'll make it an advanced configuration
 - Minimal PHP manipulation to the page
 - Using jQuery to manipulate the DOM to add any necessary markup
 - Additional assets will load asyncronously for page performance optimizations